 All in all, you tend to get more out of lithium-ion batteries versus other solar batteries.

 Many lithium-ion batteries will last two to three years, or 300 to 500 cycles, but some can go further.
-Keep in mind that lithium-ion batteries are best for solar systems that are actively used.
+Keep in mind that lithium-ion batteries are best for solar power systems that are actively used.
 Each cycle of a lithium-ion battery tends to offer more value than a lead-acid battery cycle due to the lithium-ion battery’s higher efficiency, higher depth of discharge, and higher capacity.

 How Often You Use the Batteries